TimTree/AMD-direct-restock-helper/README.md

 ![Checkout review](img/README/CheckoutReview.png)

-Once you complete the CAPTCHA, click PLACE ORDER and pray.
+Once you solve the CAPTCHA, click PLACE ORDER and pray.

 If you're booted back to the main products page after PLACE ORDER, that doesn't necessarily mean you've lost.
 Check your email.
 If PayPal said you've made a payment to DigitalRiver, you've won!